 3. Not sure bucket.
 There may be things you receive that you are not certain about needing for tax filing purposes.
-These items should be gathered in one place for review.
+So, these items should be gathered in one place for review.

 4. Time to sum.
 Once the information has been categorized, create a summary of the information.
 This summary can be a printed copy of an organizer or it could be a simple recap you create.

 5. Is something missing?
 Pull out last year’s tax return and create a list of things you needed last year.
-Use this as checklist against this year’s information.
+So, use this as checklist against this year’s information.
 While this process will not identify new items, it will help identify missing items that qualified in prior years.

 With the amazing mix of taxable income items, various deductions, and credits it is very easy to overlook something.
 Hopefully, by following these tips that risk is greatly reduced.